def-gthill/kenpali/kenpali-core.md

 ```
 # If short-circuiting
+// These branches would cause errors if evaluated
 [
     if(true, then: $ 1, else: $ [] @ 1),
     if(true, then: $ 1, else: $ (foo = foo; foo)),